eosnetworkfoundation/docs/docs/07_migration-guides/01_v1-history-alternatives.md

 ## What makes the Hyperion safe

-Hyperion is developed and maintained by EOS Rio: https://eosrio.io/hyperion/ and has been battle tested on every EOS public network (EOS, WAX, TELOS, PROTON, FIO, etc).
+Hyperion is developed and maintained by EOS Rio: https://eosrio.io/hyperion/ and has been battle tested on every Antelope public network (EOS, WAX, TELOS, PROTON, FIO, etc).

 * Github: https://github.com/eosrio/Hyperion-History-API
 * Documentation: https://hyperion.docs.eosrio.io/